 The data of Figs. 4E,F clearly show well pronounced patterns, corresponding to strong interactions between cultures: from BC 5th century to AD 15th century for JA, KO, ZH, VI; from AD 6th century to AD 12th century for FA, AR; and a common birth pattern in EN,EL,PT,IT,ES,DE,NL (Western European languages) from BC 5th century to AD 6th century.
+In Fig.S1 in SI we show distributions of historical figures over languages according to their birth place.
+In this case the above patterns become even more pronounced.

 At a first glance from Figs. 4E,F we observe for persons born in AD 20th century a significantly more homogeneous distribution over cultures compared to early centuries.
-However, as noted in [20], each Wikipedia edition favors historical figures speaking the corresponding language.
+However, as noted in [21], each Wikipedia edition favors historical figures speaking the corresponding language.
 We investigate how this preference to same-language historical figures changes in time.
 For this analysis, we define two variables $M{L,C}$ and $N{L,C}$ for a given language edition L and a given century C. Here $M{L,C}$ is the number of historical figures born in all countries being attributed to a given language L, and $N{L,C}$ is the total number of historical figures for a given century C and a given language edition L. For example, among the 21 top PageRank historical figures from the English Wikipedia, who were born in AD 20th century, two historical figures (Pope John Paul II and Pope Benedict XVI) were not born in English speaking countries.
 Thus in this case $N{EN,20} = 21$ and $M{EN,20} = 19$ .
 Fig 5 represents the ratio $r{L,C} = M{L,C}/N{L,C}$ for each edition and each century.
 In ancient times (i.e. before AD 5th century), most historical figures for each Wikipedia edition are not born in the same language region except for the Greek, Italian, Hebrew, and Chinese Wikipedia.
 However, after AD 5th century, the ratio of same language historical figures is rising.
 Thus, in AD 20th century, most Wikipedia editions have significant numbers of historical figures born in countries speaking the corresponding language.
 For PageRank persons and AD 20th century, we find that the English edition has the largest fraction of its own language, followed by Arabic and Persian editions while other editions have significantly large connections with other cultures.
-For the English edition this is related to a significant number of USA presidents appearing in the top 100 list (see [17, 18]).
+For the English edition this is related to a significant number of USA presidents appearing in the top 100 list (see [18, 19]).
 For 2DRank persons the largest fractions were found for Greek, Arabic, Chinese and Japanese cultures.
 These data show that even in age of globalization there is a significant dominance of local historical figures for certain cultures.